-The jury found all four defendants guilty of conspiracy to defraud the United States, securities fraud, making false statements in documents required to be filed with the U.S. Securities and Exchange Commission (SEC), making false entries in banking records, and making false statements to the SEC and the Federal Reserve.
+The sentences were based on previous convictions by a jury that found all four defendants guilty of conspiracy to defraud the United States, securities fraud, making false statements in documents required to be filed with the SEC, making false entries in banking records, and making false statements to the SEC and to the Board.
 The jury also found the Executive Vice President and Chief Financial Officer guilty of making false certifications in financial reports.

-According to court documents, the bank was required to report in its quarterly filings with both the SEC and the Federal Reserve the quantity of its loans for which payment was past due for 90 days or more.
+According to court documents, the bank was required to report in its quarterly filings with both the SEC and the Board the quantity of its loans for which payment was past due for 90 days or more.
 The defendants conspired to conceal the truth about the health of Wilmington Trust's loan portfolio from bank regulators, the SEC, and the investing public.
 The defendants participated in Wilmington Trust's failure to include in its reporting a material quantity of past-due loans, despite the reporting requirements and knowing the significance of past-due loan volume to investors and regulators.

-This case was investigated by our office, the FBI, Internal Revenue Service-Criminal Investigation, and the Office of the Special Inspector General for the Troubled Asset Relief Program.
+This case was investigated by our office, the FBI, Internal Revenue Service-Criminal Investigation (IRS-CI), and the Office of the Special Inspector General for the Troubled Asset Relief Program.